kachristensen/Current-Dnd-Campaigns/Persephone/Songs and Poems.md

 All turned in as daylight dies
 But one soul lies anxious wide awake
 Fearing all manner of beasts, gods and plagues
-My dear darling Sally shut your eyes
+My-dear darling Sally shut your eyes
 Lie still, lie silent, utter no cries

 As the Rexum, brave and bold